 Space is limited; those interested in registering or getting additional information can go here.

 On September 20, 2012, the three companies will take the seminar to Los Angeles, where the Uptime Institute's Bruce Taylor will lead the discussions and presentations.

 About Eaton Corporation

-Eaton Corporation is a diversified power management company with more than one hundred years of experience providing energy-efficient solutions that help customers manage electrical, hydraulic and mechanical power.
-With 2011 sales of $16 billion, Eaton is a global technology leader in electrical components, power management systems, aerospace fuel, pneumatic systems and hydraulics, vehicular drivetrains and powertrains.
+Eaton Corporation is a diversified power management company with more than one hundred years of experience providing energy-efficient solutions that help customers effectively manage electrical, hydraulic and mechanical power.
+With 2011 sales of $16 billion, Eaton is a global technology leader in electrical components, power management systems, aerospace fuel, hydraulics and pneumatic systems, and vehicular drivetrains and powertrains.
 Eaton has approximately 73,000 employees and sells products to customers in more than 150 countries.

 For more information, visit www.eaton.com.

 Future Facilities is a leading provider of simulation software for the design, optimization and management of mission-critical facilities and data centers.
 A leader in Computational Fluid Dynamics (CFD) software, Future Facilities offers a suite of integrated software products that tackles the challenges of data center lifecycle engineering.

 RF Code is one of the world's fastest growing providers of distributed IT environmental monitoring and asset management solutions.
 The company is headquartered in Austin, Texas, with offices and partners in EMEA, Australia, Asia and South America.
 Its patented Active-RFID-based solutions help manage the global data centers of many Fortune 250 companies and some of the world's largest IT service providers.
 RF Code is an essential component of asset management, risk management and automated control systems for healthcare, IT service, industrial supply chain, facilities management, natural resources and oil & gas companies.